OKaluza/fractured/docs/docs.rst

 The **expression** parameter type creates an editable parameter where a formula expression can be entered, this has the additional bonus that the expression contents can be easily edited in the tools panel while working with a fractal without having to open the formula editor.

-In the formula editor code sections, any text surrounded by forward-slash "/" characters will also be processed by the expression parser.
+In the formula editor code sections, any text surrounded by back-slash "\\" characters will also be processed by the expression parser.

 For example, entering::

-  z = /z^2 + c/;
+  z = \z^2 + c\;

 will be translated internally to::